Tinformant/Leet/Tree/README.md

+## Binary Tree
+* A binary tree has at most two kids.

 ## Binary Search Tree
 * Left child less than parent
 * Right child greater than parent
 * The left and right subtree each must also be a BST.
-A binary tree has at most two kids.

 ```java
 class BinaryTree {
     Node root;